NuSkooler/bivrost/README.md

 A socket server to shared socket descriptor bridge.

 ## General
-bivrost! is a small utility mostly for working with DOOR32.SYS style socket file descriptor sharing in conjunction with systems such as ENiGMA½ BBS that do not support the feature directly.
+bivrost! is a small utility mostly for working with DOOR32.SYS style socket file descriptor sharing in conjunction with systems such as [ENiGMA½ BBS](https://github.com/NuSkooler/enigma-bbs/) that do not support the feature directly.
 With bivrost! you can bridge the two.

+bivrost! is released under [Phenom Productions](https://www.phenomprod.com/) BBS mods!
+Snag a fresh release from your favorite super snazzy-pants BBS today!

 ## Usage
 bivrost! is fairly simple.
 Below is the current `--help` output: